 This image-sensing device and others made by charge-coupled techniques are still somewhat primitive, but they clearly point the way toward a powerful camera technology.
-The combination of solid-state reliability, low-voltage operation, low power dissipation, large dynamic range, metric reproducibility and visible and near-infrared response offers to the potential user a compelling advantage over vacuum-tube image sensors and other solid-state image sensors.
+The combination of solid-state reliability, low-voltage operation, low power dissipation, large dynamic range, metric reproducibility and visible and near-infrared response offers to the potential user a compelling advantage over vacuum-tube image sensors.